DenizAltunkapan/todo-planner/frontend/README.md

 # frontend

-This is an example project for a single page application frontend with Vue.js v3.
+This is a ToDo planner, a single page application frontend with Vue.js v3.
 The UI is accessible under http://localhost:5173.

 ## Prerequisites